 Forest Path Walks & Hiking Loop Track Map, Royal National Park NSW

-The path, which is a 4.5-kilometre circuit, can be completed between an hour and two hours depending on one’s fitness level.
-For families looking forward to an easy day out of town, there is the option of enjoying picnics along the way.
+The path, which is a 4.5-kilometre circuit, can be completed between an hour and two hours depending on your fitness level.
+For families looking forward to a day out of town, there is the option of enjoying a picnic along the way.
 Bola Creek Picnic Area is a must-visit while at the forest.
-Enjoy lunch against the background of the chirping birds and cascading waters.
-Let the kids play around as you marvel at Mother Nature’s beauty.
+Enjoy having lunch against the background of the chirping birds and cascading waters.

-Start the walk past the stone gates located on Sir Bertram Stevens Drive.
-This is also the entry point that leads to Lady Carrington Drive.
-Walking the path leads you across the slopes of the Forest Island.
-This is one of the most adventurous parts of the walk as it allows panoramic views of the hill which is set apart by the Hacking River.
+Start the walk past the stone gates located on Sir Bertram Stevens Drive – also the entry point that leads to Lady Carrington Drive.
+Walking along the path leads you across the slopes of Forest Island.
+This is one of the most adventurous parts of the walk as it allows panoramic views of the hill area which is set apart by Hacking River.
 If you are curious to explore, you can always walk to Bola Creek.

-Look out for the towering eucalyptus trees and casuarinas.
-The dense cabbage tree palms are also found in abundance along the walk.
-Nature enthusiasts should also be able to spot the beautiful Gymea lilies whose flowering phase during winter brings the rainforest to life with vibrant colours.
+Towering eucalyptus trees, casuarinas and dense cabbage tree palms are also found in abundance along the walk.
+Nature enthusiasts should also be able to spot the beautiful Gymea lilies whose flowering phase during winter brings the rainforest to life with their vibrant colours.

-If you are looking for a longer adventure, take up the Couranga walking track that links up with Forest Path.
-The path can be accessed all year long, and is open between 7:00am and 8:30pm.
+If you are looking for a longer adventure, head up to the Couranga walking track that links up with Forest Path.
+The path can be accessed all year long and is open between 7am and 8:30pm.
 Entry is free for visitors on foot, but it costs $12 for each car.
-Dogs and cycling is not permitted.
+Dogs and cycling are not permitted.